aspose-total/Aspose.Total-Products/total/en/android-java/conversion/md-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to XLT in Android via Java" h2="Transform MD to XLT within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert MD to XLT arises when you want to use the data stored in a Markdown file in a spreadsheet format.
+Markdown is a lightweight markup language used for formatting text documents, while XLT is a Microsoft Excel template file format used for creating spreadsheets.
+Converting MD to XLT allows you to use the data stored in the Markdown file in a spreadsheet format, making it easier to analyze and manipulate the data.

+<h2>How Aspose.Total Helps for MD to XLT Conversion</h2>

-You can integrate MD to XLT conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert MD to XLSX.
-Secondly, you can convert XLSX to XLT by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a powerful suite of APIs that can help you integrate MD to XLT conversion feature within your Android applications.
+The suite includes two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java, which can be used to convert MD to XLSX and XLSX to XLT respectively.

+Using Aspose.PDF for Android via Java, you can easily convert MD to XLSX.
+The API provides a wide range of features for converting Markdown documents to XLSX format.
+It also supports a variety of other document formats, such as HTML, DOCX, and PDF.

+Once you have converted the MD file to XLSX, you can use Aspose.Cells for Android via Java to convert XLSX to XLT.
+The API provides a comprehensive set of features for creating, manipulating, and converting spreadsheets.
+It also supports a variety of other spreadsheet formats, such as XLS, CSV, and ODS.

+With Aspose.Total for Android via Java, you can easily integrate MD to XLT conversion feature within your Android applications in a two-step process.
+The suite provides a comprehensive set of features for converting Markdown documents to XLSX format and then converting XLSX to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}